 Possible complications of an ECG

 The ECG is a safe procedure with no known risks.
 It does not send electric current to the body.
-On occasion the person may be allergic or sensitive to the electrodes, causing local skin reddening.
+Some people may be allergic or sensitive to the electrodes, which can cause local skin reddening.

 Taking care of yourself at home after an ECG

 After an ECG you can resume normal activities immediately.
-The ECG is non-invasive and doesn’t involve medications (such as anaesthetics) or require recovery time.
+An ECG is non-invasive and doesn’t involve medications (such as sedating medications) or require recovery time.